doug-martin/goqu/docs/selecting.md

 <a name="scan-struct"></a>
 **[`ScanStruct`](http://godoc.org/github.com/doug-martin/goqu#SelectDataset.ScanStruct)**

-Scans a row into a slice a struct, returns false if a row wasnt found
+Scans a row into a slice a struct, returns false if a row wasn't found

 **NOTE** [`ScanStruct`](http://godoc.org/github.com/doug-martin/goqu#SelectDataset.ScanStruct) will only select the columns that can be scanned in to the struct unless you have explicitly selected certain columns.